Jordan6794/Habits30/src/improvements.md

 - Fail preview display cue that alerts you if one more fail would make you lose your streak (codewise have to make another array fail preview that I update on each add, and check when failPreview[0] = FAIL_COLOR ? (not display if streak empty or already in fail streak)) (can add a tooltip explaining what it means which a 'don't show anymore' box with boolean in DB ?)
 : Make the HowTo modal two pages Basics/Advanced if I start having more features like that ?
 - Daily win/fails counter ?? yes/no ?
 On top habits page ? dashboard ? (add % too, can conditional color)
-- Add lazy loading for router
 - Improve ma landing page (habitify ou habstrak inspiration : background-image / switch backgrounds notament)
 - recheck refacto
+- Put small animations for winning streaks ?
 - Put each habits stats/infos on edit habit name modal (win/lose ration add camembert) (+ put date created, and some stats, winrate, time since created etc)
 : + add prioritize habit feature : visual cue that this habit is more important (+ maybe put it on top of its table?)
 - Make a producthunt post ! (see https://blogtheorem.com/ https://www.producthunt.com/products/testimonialapi)